Object name: Dedication Plaque

 Founded 1940 by Dorothy Darnell of Alton.

-The house had been put up for sale by its owners, the Knight family, following the end of the Second World War.
+Context: Jane’s house (her home between 1809 and 1817) had been put up for sale by its owners, the Knight family, following the end of the Second World War.
 The Jane Austen Society had earlier been formed with the objective of purchasing it but, despite launching a public appeal, were unable to raise the necessary funds.

-Mr Thomas Edward (T E) Carpenter, a solicitor in Mill Hill, London, became aware of the appeal and personally purchased the house for the sum of £3,000 which he then endowed to the nation as a permanent memorial to his late son, Philip.
+Mr Thomas Edward (T E) Carpenter, a solicitor in Mill Hill, London, became aware of the appeal and personally purchased the house for the sum of £3,000.
+He then endowed it to the nation as a permanent memorial to his late son, Philip, who had died in action in Italy on 30 June 1944 aged just 22.

-It also provided another opportunity to honour the Carpenter family who, across several generations, have contributed so much to the Museum’s establishment and growth.
+The Carpenter family, across several generations, has contributed hugely to the Museum’s establishment and growth.